Practice Desk

 - Shift pitch in semitones and cents without affecting tempo.

-- Clear onscreen readouts show exactly how far you have moved from the original.
+- Onscreen readouts show exactly how far you have moved from the original.

 - One click resets bring you back to the untouched track, whenever you are ready.